Dazaifu shrine - Fukuoka Travel Guide

 Learn the Language

-Not a lot of Japanese speak and understand English fluently, so it would be helpful for you to learn their language—it’s additional learning for you too!
-Here are some useful phrases to help you communicate with the Japanese better.
+Not a lot of Japanese people speak and understand English fluently, so it would be helpful for you to learn their language—it’s additional learning for you too!
+Here are some useful phrases to help you communicate more effectively with Japanese speakers.

 Konnichiwa: Hello